Vue.js in Nette

 </template>

-Don't forget that Vue component has to have only one root element.
+Remember, Vue must have only one root element.

 2/3 javascript